Chittamuru Ramaiah: Early and personal life

+Chittamuru Ramaiah had one son, named Chittamuru Sreeramulu.

+Books

 He wrote many books on theosophy, including one titled Divya jnana saaramu, meaning "The Essence of Theosophy"; a second edition of this title was published by C.Subbarayudu, Manager, Vasantha Institute, Madras, in 1937.
 The book included one chapter, "Adrushya sahayulu", from a book titled Divya jnana deepika by his brother Subbaramaiah.
-He published another book, Brahma vidya darpanamu ("Hinduism in Light of Theosophy"), in 1941; this he dedicated to Annie Besant.
-He was also known for having translated the book At the Feet of the Master, attributed to J. Krishnamurti, into Telugu.
-[Parama-gurucharana-sannidhi.
-A translation by Ramayya of " At the Feet of the Master."]
-1911.
+He published another book, Brahma vidya darpanamu ("Hinduism in Light of Theosophy"), in 1941; he dedicated it to Annie Besant.
+He was also known for having translated the book At the Feet of the Master, attributed to Jiddu Krishnamurti, into Telugu.